ship-nix/docs/src/starters/mastodon.md

   order: 4
 ---

+Don't want to abide by the rules of some other Mastodon instance?

-The `Mastodon` starter is a very simple starter, but also a quick way to provision your own Mastodon instance on NixOS.
+`Mastodon` is simple to set up in NixOS, and {{site.name}} offers a very quick way to provision your own Mastodon instance.

 ## Add domain record